“Health, happiness and success directly result from our habits”.

 in that sense, habits by themselves are not good or bad, they merely feed the belief patterns that we are holding in the subconscious.
 The subconscious does not judge the habits, it simply does what it needs to do to maintain the status quo — the belief.
 A habit is a good habit if it is taking us in the direction we want; if it isn’t, then it simply is a distraction away from our goals.
 It is up to us to decide our direction and evaluate whether a habit/choice/action is taking us in that direction.

 Before doing the deep inner work that is necessary to make long-lasting changes, it is important to establish a mental frame of mind that can serve as a foundation to make these changes.

 Changing habits is about self-discovery

-The number one thing to realize is that changing habits is not about self improvement, rather it is about self discovery.
+The number one thing to realize is that changing habits is not about self-improvement, rather it is about self-discovery.
 It is a much kinder and encouraging way of thinking, and it actually is the truth.
-It feels exhausting to think that we continuously have to improve regardless of where we are in our journey.
+It feels exhausting to think that we continuously have to improve regardless of where we are on our journey.
 It can feel like chasing our tails at times.
 The question to ask is: “Is this habit a true representation of me?”
 Anything that is not a true representation of who we are will naturally fall off as we move more and more toward who we truly are.